Home » Repairs & Maintenance » How Long Do Caravan Shock Absorbers Last?

 Caravan or trailer leaf springs do most of the dampening, while shock absorbers improve the ride by reducing excessive bouncing.

 Springs bounce at a natural frequency until their kinetic energy is entirely dispersed.
-Therefore, we install shock absorbers to slow down the magnitude of this bouncing motion through a process called dampening.
+Therefore, we install shock absorbers to slow down the magnitude of this bouncing motion through dampening.

 Worn shock absorbers lose compression.
-This is often due to microscopic punctures in the outer shock absorber tube caused by a sharp rock strikes at 100km or more during travel.
+This is often due to microscopic punctures in the outer shock absorber tube caused by a sharp rock striking at 100km or more during travel.

-How long caravan shock absorbers last is a great question because it brings into play a comparison between two types of caravan owners.
+How long caravan shock absorbers last is a great question because it allows for a comparison between two types of caravan owners.

 The Two Main Types of Travellers